Skip to Content

 Doing the right thing, regardless of convenience or cost, is a non-negotiable principle at Shannon.

-Shannon has been featured in the April 2026 edition of Construction in Focus Magazine, highlighting the relationships, values, and approach that define our work.
+As a Pittsburgh-based general contractor and construction manager, Shannon Construction was recently featured in the April 2026 edition of Construction in Focus Magazine, highlighting the relationships, values, and approach that define our work.

 The feature tells the story of a company built on doing the right thing, prioritizing long-term partnerships, trust, and accountability in every project we take on.
 From repeat clients to lasting industry relationships, Shannon’s success is rooted in a people-first approach that continues to guide our work today.